-Most of you would have listed your module choices on your initial application form.
-At this stage, you may or may not decide to amend your original choices, either because you have identified more suitable modules on the module list for the academic year, or because you find that one or more courses are not available during the coming year.
-Another reason why you might have to find alternative modules is that one or more of the timetables for the modules initially indicated clash, i.e. they run simultaneously, and since it is not possible to attend two different classes at the same time, the need for alternative choices arises.
+Most students have listed module choices on the initial application form.
+At this stage, students may or may not decide to amend original choices, either because they have identified more suitable modules on the module list for the academic year, or because they find that one or more courses are not available during the coming year.
+Another reason why students might have to find alternative modules is that one or more of the timetables for the modules initially indicated clash, i.e. they run simultaneously, and since it is not possible to attend two different classes at the same time, the need for alternative choices arises.
 Your orientation pack includes a list of modules available to study abroad students.
 This listing offers: